Avinava/VisualStrap/README.md

 New 29-Oct-2014
 -
-Adding PDF support to render pages as PDF using Visualstrap
+Adding PDF support to render pages as PDF using Visualstrap (set theme as "pdf")

 What you get with this version of VisualStrap ?
 -